BlockchainCommons/developer-web-site/_pages/ur-keys.md

 * 0046f8a7a92fc3ca4fd4cbf3cb5bacde4356ce790e2cd6bc206ea2574ef8991318 ; key data
 * fe6a22e3 ; base58 checksum

-Per the CDDL, creating the CBOR for this master key requires creating a map with 3 to 4 elements, which:
+Per the `ur:hdkey` CDDL, creating the CBOR for this master key requires creating a map with 3 to 4 elements, which:

 1. identify the `hdkey` as a master key in map element #1;